mwmMecoy/CodePin/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- An easy-use app with login authentication designed to be an easy way to store, and eventually share, useful or unique pieces of code.

 ---